ipqa-research/yaeos/doc/page/usage/excessmodels/unifac_models/unifaclv.md

 ## Using `ugropy` to retrieve UNIFAC subgroups

-We recommend using another library of our group [`ugropy`](https://github.com/ipqa-research/ugropy) to retrieve the UNIFAC subgroups and not suffer the pain of typing the subgroup numbers and parameters by hand.
+There is the possibility of using another library of our group [`ugropy`](https://github.com/ipqa-research/ugropy) to retrieve the UNIFAC subgroups and not suffer the pain of typing the subgroup numbers and parameters by hand.
 The next Python snippet shows how you can use it.